 Identifying the Motive Behind the Theft

 When carrying out a theft case investigation, it is important to get to know the real motive behind the incident.
-Theft testing can be an essential way of finding out the real reason behind the motive to steal.
+Theft lie detector testing can be an essential way of finding out the real reason behind the motive to steal.
 It’s not uncommon to discover friends or family members who are in real financial trouble.
 A Polygraph test can help bring all that information to the forefront and help you find a way of working with them to help rebuild their lives.

 There is nothing more awkward than realising a friend, employee or even a family member has stolen from you.